FOOTWEAR – Objective dependent

 - Drink mixes: optional but if it helps you hydrate; bring it.

 - Guide choices: A small sandwich and or piece of fruit for day 1 can be nice.
-Nuts, dried fruit, snack bars.
-A few energy gel/GU packs for that needed boost at the end of our long days (they can really help!)
+Nuts, dried fruit, snack bars, beef jerky, a few energy gel/GU packs for that needed boost at the end of our long days (they can really help!)

-- Camp shoe: light weight, closed toe (Crocs work great)
+- Camp shoe: light weight, closed toe (Crocs work great). light weight running shoes

 - Reading material (Lightweight)